hyperspy/hyperspy/doc/user_guide/io.rst

 .. note::

     Pruned Velox EMD files only contain the spectrum image in a proprietary format that HyperSpy cannot read.
-Therefore, don't prune FEI EMD files in you intend to read them with HyperSpy.
+Therefore, don't prune Velox EMD files if you intend to read them with HyperSpy.

 .. code-block:: python